 On the contrary, Mavros Molos is a popular but quiet shore right next to the center of Kissamos with all the necessary organized structures for a whole day in the area.

 This long bay is the main beach of Kissamos.
-It has vast areas of fine sand and shallow water, two traits that make it perfect for families with kids.
+It has vast areas of fine sand and shallow water, which make it perfect for families with kids.

 The beach is well-organized.
 It has umbrellas and sunbeds for rent, although some trees by the beach can also offer natural shade for free!
-Snorkeling is a popular thing to do in the area.
+Snorkeling is a popular activity in the area.

 Viglia Beach

-The 2-kilometer-long shore features a semicircular bay with a few interesting caves, coarse sand with pebbles, and crystal clear waters.
+The 2-kilometer-long shore features a semicircular bay with interesting caves, coarse sand with pebbles, and crystal clear waters.

-There is not much organization, however, it is a perfect destination for a relaxing time by the sea.
+There is not much organization; however, it is a perfect destination for relaxing by the sea.

 Where to Eat: Best Restaurants in Kissamos

-Maria Beach Restaurant: The place is located right by the sea, on the beach of Mavros Molos, only steps from the center of Kissamos.
+Maria Beach Restaurant is located right by the sea on the beach of Mavros Molos, only steps from the center of Kissamos.

-The restaurant features fresh dishes of traditional Cretan and Greek cuisine and prices are affordable.
-The setting is incredibly romantic!
-The restaurant is vegetarian and vegan-friendly too.
+The restaurant features fresh dishes of traditional Cretan and Greek cuisine, and prices are affordable.
+The setting is incredibly romantic, and the restaurant is also vegetarian—and vegan-friendly.

-Stelios & Katina: This restaurant also in Mavros Molos is known for serving fresh fish and Mediterranean dishes.
-It is possible to go for a quick dish of souvlaki at midday or to enjoy a full meal in the evening as well.
+Stelios & Katina: This restaurant, also in Mavros Molos, is known for serving fresh fish and Mediterranean dishes.
+You can go for a quick souvlaki at midday or enjoy a full meal in the evening.

 Hotels in Kissamos

-There is a wide range of hotels you can book in Kissamos, these are the ones I suggest you check out.
+You can book a wide range of hotels in Kissamos.
+I suggest you check out these…

 Anemomili Village – The hotel is about 5 minutes from the beach in the area of Drapanias, only 15 minutes from the center of Kissamos, and 35 km from the center of Chania.

 The studios and apartments are set around a large outdoor swimming pool with an eco-cleaning system and a sun terrace.
-The rooms have a fully equipped kitchen, as well as a patio or a sea-view balcony.
+The rooms have a fully equipped kitchen, patio, or a sea-view balcony.

-The village also features a children’s playground, as well as a pool bar serving snacks and refreshing drinks.
+The village also features a children’s playground and a pool bar serving snacks and refreshing drinks.

 The property organizes fishing trips and excursions in the Gulf of Kissamos with a private speedboat upon request.